-As I read his article, immediately a phrase from traditional Ayurvedic medicine came to mind: There is one answer to any question in regard to human health – “it depends.”
-And an “it-depends” attitude may shed some light into the recent agave-nectar debate.
+As I read his article, immediately a phrase from traditional Ayurvedic medicine came to mind: There is one answer to any question regarding human health - "it depends."
+And an "it depends" attitude may shed some light on the recent agave-nectar debate.
 It will not serve us well to take a limited view on agave nectar.
-In fact, anytime we label a naturally occurring food as “good” or “bad,” we are bound to encounter some problems.
+Anytime we label a naturally occurring food as "good" or "bad," we are bound to encounter some concerns.

 Here is why.
 If taken from a holistic perspective, multiple points emerge as to the relativity of the "agave-argument."
 I have outlined these points below.

 Agave nectar is high in fructose, but so are many foods that we eat.
 This is Dr. Mercola's main beef with agave nectar.
 And while it is true that agave is quite high in fructose, it is the most common form of sugar in all fruits.
 Dates, molasses, raisins, apples, honey, and even many vegetables and other plants are high in fructose.
 Fructose is a natural form of carbohydrate, and for thousands of years, it has been an important source of energy for the body.

 Fructose in live raw fruits is good for us!
 A scientific statement from The American Heart Association found that consuming limited amounts of fructose, in a pure form, had no negative effects on the majority of individuals.
 Other studies show that fructose, in limited amounts, may even reduce the risk of prostate cancer.

 Another study found that the beneficial fructans found in agave may help fight bone diseases such as osteoporosis, as well as other diseases such as diabetes and colon cancer.
 This research also suggested that fructans may promote the creation of beneficial gut bacteria, allowing for better absorption of calcium and magnesium (two important minerals for bone health).